DrSeussFreak/DrSeussFreak/README.md

-- 👋 Hi, I’m @MichaelF_Something
+- 👋 Hi, I’m @DrSeussFreak (Michael F.)
-- 👀 I’m interested in ... stuff
+- 👀 I’m interested in ... playing around with new technology
-- 🌱 I’m currently learning ... stuff
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ... stuff
+- 💞️ I’m looking to collaborate on ... any project that intrigues me; I like to learn.
 - 📫 How to reach me ...
-NO ;)
+I am private, but if you feel the need, you can find a way.

 <!---
 DrSeussFreak/DrSeussFreak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.